alyssonbarrera/multischema-form/README.md

 # Acknowledgements

-We thank React, Vite, TypeScript, React Hook Form, Tailwind, and Zod for providing the tools necessary to create this project.
+React, Vite, TypeScript, Tailwind, Shadcn/ui, React Hook Form, and Zod are thanked for providing the tools necessary to create this project.

 # Contributions